Health innovation guide: Starting out on your innovation journey

 This guide is for anyone who needs support with a health innovation and wants to have it adopted into the NHS.
 You could be at the very early stages of development, or simply have an idea that you want to test.

-Even if you haven't started work on your idea yet, or you are just curious about what's involved, then this guide is also for you.
+Even if you have not started work on your idea yet, or you are just curious about what is involved, then this guide is also for you.

 This guide contains information on: